At Parsloes, we are understanding, respectful and with a positive attitude towards life, we aspire to achieve well here and beyond.

 Relevance to our Diverse Community

-New Skills and Knowledge
+New Knowledge and Skills

 We ensure children receive a broad and balanced curriculum and ensure learning is relevant, exciting, aspirational and challenging.
 All National Curriculum subjects within the Curriculum are viewed as being equally important; but underpinned by the understanding that basic literacy and numeracy competency is vital in all learning.